 If you have resolved to create a more sustainable fashion wardrobe, the time is right.
-In the past, it was much more challenging and limiting to find ethical fashion.
+In the past, it was much more challenging and limiting to find ethical fashion trends.
 Today, however, sustainability is more than a buzz word.
 It has become a way of life and a way of doing business for many in the industry.
-Here are some of the top ethical fashion trends and how to wear them.
+Here are some of the top ethical and green fashion trends and how to wear them.

 Using sustainably sourced materials is one easy way that designers and brands can minimize their environmental footprint.
-Recycling, reusing, and making with fairly sourced items creates less waste.
+Recycling, reusing, and making fairly sourced items creates less waste.
 Ethical fashion trends like this one are some we can all get behind!

 Monique Pean is a jewelry brand that has received acclaim for its ethical fashion work.
 The brand is a member of the No Dirty Gold campaign.
 They exclusively use recycled 18-karat gold and recycled platinum in all of their pieces.
 The recycled gold and platinum are identical in appearance and quality to newly mined gold and platinum.
 Monique Pean also only utilizes repurposed antique diamonds or new diamonds sourced from ethical, environmentally conscious mines.
 This stunning bracelet from Monique Pean’s Solcin collection is an exquisite piece with 18-karat recycled white gold.
 Fossilized dinosaur bone, tremolite, and white diamond baguettes and paves show how you can rock a sustainably sourced look.